alexey-krasnov/BandGap-ml/README.md

 pip install -e .
 ```
 - Where -e means "editable" mode.

+## Data source
+For training Random Forest Classifier and Regression models, we adopted data provided in the following paper:
+Zhuo.
+Y, Mansouri Tehrani., and Brgoch.
+J, Predicting the band gaps of inorganic solids by machine learning, J. Phys.
+Chem.
+Lett.
+2018, 9, 1668-1673.

 ## Models construction
 To perform model training, validation, and testing, as well as saving your trained model, run the following command in the CLI:
 ```bash